TsingZ0/PFLlib/README.md

 # Personalized federated learning simulation platform
 With **Non-IID (Not Independent and Identically Distributed)** issue existing in the federated learning setting, a myriad of approaches have been proposed to crack this hard nut.
 The origin of the Non-IID phenomenon is the personalization of users, who generate the Non-IID data.
-In contrast, the personalized federated learning may take the advantages of the Non-IID data to learn the personalized model for each user.
+In contrast, the personalized federated learning may take the advantage of the Non-IID data to learn the personalized model for each user.

 ## Environments
 With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl_torch*.